-It has been discovered that Multiple System Atrophy and Parkinson's disease are of the same type.
-If Parkinson's disease treatment research, which is ahead, is applied, the development of therapeutic drugs may rapidly progress.
+It has been discovered that Multiple System Atrophy (MSA) and Parkinson’s disease are similar types of diseases.
+If research from Parkinson’s disease treatments is repurposed, the development of new medications may progress rapidly.

-Immunotherapy to suppress α-synuclein, which is thought to produce neurotoxins, treatments to protect nerves from oxidative stress caused by α-synuclein, and repurposing drugs initially developed for Parkinson's disease are being explored.
+Research includes immunotherapy to suppress α-synuclein, which is believed to produce neurotoxins, treatments to protect nerves from oxidative damage caused by α-synuclein, and repurposing medications originally developed for Parkinson’s disease, which shares the same cause.

 ION464 (also known as BIIB101)

-This is an antisense drug currently in clinical trials that inhibits the genetic information for α-synuclein production.
-A clinical trial involving 24 patients with Multiple System Atrophy, where ION464 is administered intrathecally, is ongoing in Europe.
-Phase I trials have been conducted.
+An antisense drug under clinical trial that inhibits genetic information responsible for α-synuclein production.
+A trial administering ION464 intrathecally to 24 MSA patients is ongoing in Europe.
+Currently, Phase I trials have been conducted.

-*Antisense drugs: RNA drugs that bind to and inhibit or suppress the function of RNA that conveys protein synthesis.
+※ Antisense drugs: RNA that binds to and inhibits the function of RNA that conveys protein synthesis instructions.

 NBMI

-This is an antioxidant drug that is expected to prevent the aggregation of α-synuclein.
-Currently, Phase II trials are being conducted with 16 patients with Multiple System Atrophy and progressive supranuclear palsy.
+A medication with antioxidant properties, it is expected to prevent the aggregation of α-synuclein.
+Currently, a Phase II trial is being conducted on 16 patients with MSA and Progressive Supranuclear Palsy (PSP).

 Immunotherapy (Lu AF82422)

-This is an antibody treatment that may slow or inhibit the progression of MSA by neutralizing and removing α-synuclein.
-Phase II trials have been conducted in the US and Japan, and the results were announced on February 5, 2024.
-No significant beneficial effects were observed.
+An antibody therapy that neutralizes and removes α-synuclein, potentially slowing and suppressing the progression of MSA.
+Phase II trials have been conducted in the US and Japan, with results announced on February 5, 2024, showing no significant effectiveness.

 Rituximab

-Mesenchymal stem cells, which can differentiate into glial cells (the cells that degenerate in Multiple System Atrophy), can be extracted from one’s bone marrow or fat.
-It is unclear whether intravenous administration can reach and engraft in the brain.
-Intrathecal injections are being tested at the Mayo Clinic, while intra-arterial administration is being tested in Korea.
+Mesenchymal stem cells, which can differentiate into glial cells (affected in MSA), can be extracted from a patient’s bone marrow or fat.
+However, it is unclear if they reach the brain and integrate when administered intravenously.
+Trials are being conducted via intrathecal injection at Mayo Clinic and intra-arterial administration in South Korea.

 Coenzyme Q10

-*Since the intake amount is about 10 times the usual amount, future research needs to focus on efficient absorption to prevent side effects.
+※ The dosage required is about ten times the usual amount, so future research will focus on improving absorption efficiency to prevent side effects.